carlosricardo42/shape/README.md

 * Processing: https://www.sitepoint.com/drawing-processing-ruby/

 With HTML5 and  its new features it is possible draw this shapes in a easy way.
+Another perspective is add the parameters  x:axis, y:axis, width, heigh.
+With this parameters is posible add a draw functionality into a front end module.
+Actually the code drew a circle in the terminal passing only the radius of a required cirlce.

 ## Run the test